 Keep in mind that these spiders will be feeding on other insects.
 It is key to eliminate their food source.
 Most often a set of sticky traps will need to be used to trap the spiders that come out foraging at night.
 They are not usually found out in the open during daytime hours.

-If you suspect you may be having issues with these spiders, call your local Orkin branch to set up a home inspection.
+If you suspect issues with these spiders, contact us to set up a home inspection.
 Your Orkin Man will recommend a treatment strategy to control the problems with spiders or any other pests.